ansys/pydpf-core/docs/source/user_guide/server_types.rst

 each answering a different use-case
 (See the :class:`AvailableServerConfigs <ansys.dpf.core.server_factory>` class).

-- The :class:`GrpcServer <ansys.dpf.core.server_types>` configuration is available starting
+- The :class:`GrpcServer <ansys.dpf.core.server_types.GrpcServer>` configuration is available starting
   with server version 4.0 (Ansys 2022 R2).
   It allows you to remotely connect to a DPF server across a network by telling the client to communicate with this server via the gRPC communication protocol.
   Although it can be used to communicate with a DPF server running on the same local machine, the next configuration is better for this option.
-- The :class:`InProcess <ansys.dpf.core.server_types>` configuration is available starting
+- The :class:`InProcessServer <ansys.dpf.core.server_types.InProcessServer>` configuration is available starting
   with server version 4.0 (Ansys 2022 R2).
   It indicates to the client that a DPF server is installed on the local machine, enabling direct calls to the server binaries from within the client's own Python process.
   This removes the need to copy and send data between the client and server, and makes calls to the server functionalities much faster as well as using less memory.
-- The :class:`LegacyGrpcServer <ansys.dpf.core.server_types>` configuration is the only one
+- The :class:`LegacyGrpcServer <ansys.dpf.core.server_types.LegacyGrpcServer>` configuration is the only one
   available for server versions below 4.0
   (Ansys 2022 R1, Ansys 2021 R2 and Ansys 2021 R1).
   The client communicates with a local or remote DPF server via the gRPC communication protocol.

-For DPF with Ansys 2023 R1 and newer, the default configuration is set to :class:`InProcess <ansys.dpf.core.server_types>`, meaning that servers are launched on the local machine.
+For DPF with Ansys 2023 R1 and newer, the default configuration is set to :class:`InProcess <ansys.dpf.core.server_types.InProcessServer>`, meaning that servers are launched on the local machine.
-To launch a DPF server on a remote machine and communicate with it using gRPC, use the :class:`GrpcServer <ansys.dpf.core.server_types>` configuration as shown in :ref:`ref_server_types_example`.
+To launch a DPF server on a remote machine and communicate with it using gRPC, use the :class:`GrpcServer <ansys.dpf.core.server_types.GrpcServer>` configuration as shown in :ref:`ref_server_types_example`.